FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 (a) Significance of the Structure.

-(b) Efficacy of the Grant in Achieving the Aims of the Historic Structures Fund.--- 11
+(b) Efficacy of the Grant in Achieving the Aims of the Historic Structures Fund.
+---
+11

 (c) Quality of the Methodology and Technical Merit of the Works Proposed.